topdeveloper1219/topdeveloper1219/README.md

 - [Project Two](https://github.com/yourusername/project-two): A web application for tracking crypto prices.

 ## Interests
-- Exploring new blockchain technologies
+- Exploring new software technologies
 - Contributing to open-source projects
 - Learning about AI and machine learning

 ## Contact
-- Email: yasuhikokawano000@gmail.com
+- Email: kanjirohonda@gmail.com
-- Discord: BE@ST
+- Discord: Honda
 <!---
 CryptoNinja1205/CryptoNinja1205 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.